L&Q charcoal textured image on content page header

 The Tenancy Sustainment team joins

-In 2014, the Tenancy Sustainment team joined the L&Q Foundation to provide support to our most vulnerable residents who are at risk of eviction.
+In 2014, the Tenancy Sustainment team joined the L&Q Foundation to support our most vulnerable residents at risk of eviction.

 2015